New Criminal Injuries Compensation Authority CICA time limit rules for sexual abuse victims

 For adult victims of childhood abuse bringing claims beyond their 20th birthday it is often difficult to know whether the CICA will entertain their application or reject it at the outset, as currently there is no coherent approach by the CICA.
 Seeking specialist legal advice on this issue as early as possible is always recommended.
 Whilst the Criminal Injuries Compensation Authority often encourage applicants to represent themselves, complex cases involving sexual abuse (which are potentially high value claims) generally benefit from specialist professional legal advice and its important to seek that advice quickly in view of the difficulties presented by these time limits.

-If you are considering an application to the Criminal Injuries Compensation Authority and you need FREE initial advice on a confidential, no obligation basis please contact our specialist abuse team on Freephone 0808 139 1597 or by email.
+If you need FREE initial advice on CICA time limit rules for sexual abuse victims on a confidential, no obligation basis then please contact our specialist abuse team on Freephone 0333 888 0445 or by email.